rahathossain/ping-pong-proxy/readme.md

 `PingActor` and `PongActor`.
-However, there's a 3rd actor called `PingPongProxy` will help these two actors to introduce each other, and after the introduction `PingActor` and `PongActor` talk to each other.
+However, there's a 3rd actor called `PingPongProxy` will help these two actors to introduce each other, and after the introduction `PingActor` and `PongActor` can talk to each other.

 Application start with `DemoApplication.scala`, in which we create one actor system.